ahealy-newr/dashboard-email-scheduler/README.md

 }
 ```

+## GMAIL API Setup

-Go to the [Google Developer Console](https://console.developers.google.com/?pli=1) and create a new project.
-Enable the GMail API and create OAuth credentials.
-Download the `credentials.json` file to the root directory of this project.
+1. Go to the [Google Developer Console](https://console.developers.google.com/?pli=1) and create a new project.
+2. Select Enable APIS and Services and then select GMail API option and press ENABLE
+3. Select Credentials on the left panel
+4. Select Create Credentials and OAuth Client ID option
+5. Application type -> Dekstop App
+6. Name for device you will run the scheduler from
+7. Select Create
+8. Download JSON secret and dump to root directory of this project and rename to credentials.json

+## Usage
 Run `python scheduler.py`.
 This will run an initial job so you can authenticate the application.
 By default the job will run ever Friday.
 Refer to the [Schedule](https://pypi.org/project/schedule/) project documentation to configure the scheduler to your liking.